andreszorrilla/Moon/about/index.md

 ## A little about myself

 My name's is Andrés.
 I am a computer programmer who likes to solve problems and improve lives through technology using my brain.
+I enjoy coding and learning programming languages in general

 Now I am a newly Computer Science Engineer graduated at Universidad Nacional de Itapua.

 I was born and raised in Encarnación, a small city located in the south of Paraguay.